Held in conjunction with the Oppenheim Lecture (Jointly organized with Department of Mathematics, NUS)

 Speaker: Kenneth Ascher (UC Irvine)

-Title: Explicit moduli of log Fano varieties via K-stability
+Title: Explicit moduli of log Fano varieties via K-stability (VIDEO)

 Abstract: Recently there has been tremendous progress in using K-stability to construct and understood compactifications of moduli spaces of (log) Fano varieties.
 This talk will survey some recent work in this area, with a particular emphasis on applications to explicit moduli problems such as moduli spaces of plane curves and K3 surfaces of low degree.
 This is based on joint work with Kristin DeVleming and Yuchen Liu.